radical-cybertools/radical.pilot/docs/architecture/bootstrapping.md

     * runtime environment settings (sandbox, STDOUT/STDERR)
     * runtime (optional)

-Other parameters needed for the pilot job submission are either stgored in the resource config files.
+Other parameters needed for the pilot job submission are either stored in the resource configuration files.
 Resource requirements are derived from the partition specifications (CPUs, GPUs, Memory, ...).

 ## Pilot Partitions

-A pilot partition represents a subset of the resources aquired by a pilot job.
+A pilot partition represents a subset of the resources acquired by a pilot job.
 One or more partitions can co-exist in a pilot job - but it is guaranteed that any resources managed by one partition are not concurrently used by any other partition.
 A pilot partition thus represents an abstracted view of a resource partition to the pilot agent.

-Partition lifetimes are independent of pilot lifetimes - but a pilot will always start with a pre-defined set of partitions which manage the pilot's resources,
+Partition lifetimes are independent of pilot lifetimes - but a pilot will always start with a pre-defined set of partitions which manage the pilot's resources.

 # Pilot Bootstrapping